wjzjdas/Train-World/README.md

 # Train-World
-RISC-V Based 2D Platformer (Title inspired by Rain World, Obviously)
+RISC-V Based 2D Platformer (Heavily inspired by Rain World!!! <3)
 - Our Main Character is SlugFox!
 (Not really a slug, is it?)

 ![static_r1](https://github.com/user-attachments/assets/9c2dec6f-1a45-4718-817f-2575713144e2)